 2008: Heading West to Mississauga…

 Eventually the need for a campus west of the GTA became apparent and so in 2008 a third campus was opened in Mississauga.
-Focussing on Skilled Trades, the campus initially offered the Gas Technician program enrolling students from Niagara, Hamilton, Guelph and Brampton.
+Focusing on Skilled Trades, the campus initially offered the Gas Technician program enrolling students from Niagara, Hamilton, Guelph and Brampton.
 Presently the campus offers Gas and Welding programs and is also a testing centre for TSSA and CWB.

 2010: Mississauga Grows…